zentrocdot/LibreOffice/README.md

 # DEB package

-The DEb packages are created in:
+The DEB packages are created in:

     /home/<home-dir>/libreoffice/workdir/CustomTarget/sysui/deb